Clinical-Genomics/MIP/README.md

 ```
 perl mip.pl -f 3 -sampleid 3-1-1A,3-2-1U -sampleid 3-2-2U -pFQC 0 -pMosaikBuild 2 -pMosaikAlign 2 -c 3_config.yaml
 ```
-will analyse family 3 using 3 individuals from that family and begin the analysis with programs after MosaikAlign.
+This will analyse family 3 using 3 individuals from that family and begin the analysis with programs after MosaikAlign and use all parameters values as specified in the config file except those supplied on the command line, which has precedence.

 ####Input

 All MIP scripts (including mip.pl) should be placed in the in script directory specified by "-inScriptDir".

-All references and template files should be placed directly in the reference directory specified by "-referencesDir".
+All references and template files should be placed directly in the reference directory specified by "-referencesDir", except for ANNOVAR db files, which should be located in annovar/humandb.

 ####Output